ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/seatmap@id.md

 ---
-"$title": Create a seatmap
+'$title': Create a seatmap
-"$order": '104'
+$order: 104
 description: Seatmaps are important parts of ticketers web apps, but the implementation in AMP can be difficult.
 Read on to learn how to implement a seatmap in AMP by
 tutorial: 'true'
 formats:
   - websites
 author: kul3r4
 contributors:
   - pbakaus
 ---

 Seatmap merupakan bagian penting aplikasi web pengurus tiket (ticketer), namun penerapan di AMP bisa jadi sulit.
 Lanjutkan membaca untuk mempelajari cara menerapkan seatmap di AMP dengan menggunakan kombinasi komponen AMP yang tersedia.